 Assessing microplastic inhalation toxicity: towards a tiered strategy

-© wonderisland, adobe.stock.com
+© wonderisland, stock.adobe.com

 Less obvious than plastic waste in the environment is microplastic – very small fragments of plastic that are smaller than 5 mm in diameter.
 A standardized approach for human risk assessment of inhaled and ingested microplastic is lacking to date.